jianwen-android/notes-sst-/Computing+/Chapter 11/Chapter 11 Flashcards.md

 # Network switch

+What is a network switch
+?
 - constructs a single network by connecting multiple similar networks together
 	- typically connects multiple [[11.2 Types of Computer Networks#Local Area Network LAN|LANs]], which use the same protocol, together to create a combined network that can cover a larger physical area
-- a switch monitors the **MAC addressses** (permanent) of the devices connected to it
+- a switch monitors the **MAC addresses** (permanent) of the devices connected to it
-	- compared to a network hub, the switch will be able to decide whether it should forward or drop a packet that it receives #question what does that mean??
+	- compared to a network hub, the switch will be able to decide whether it should forward or drop a packet that it receives
 	- (self note) so this means that if a switch receives a packet from computer A and sees that the destination MAC address is for another computer B connected to it, the switch will forward that packet to only computer B

 # Router